micronaut-projects/presentations/Oracle-CodeOne-2018.md

 * But we love the programming
 model and productivity so
 we live with it
-* But ... why should we be
+* So ... why should we be
 more efficient?

 ---